Solar Panel Cost Guide in Lafayette, CA (2024 Update)

 EcoWatch's Lafayette, CA Solar Cost FAQs

-The average cost of solar panels in Lafayette is about $17,350 for a 5-kW system and $34,700 for a 10-kW system before the ITC, but the actual cost will depend on stuff such as the kind of solar panels you want, what size system you need and how much energy you consume.
+The average cost of solar panels in Lafayette is about $17,350 for a 5-kW system and $34,700 for a 10-kW system before the ITC, but the actual cost will depend on things like the kind of solar panels you want, what size system you need and how much energy you use.

 Can you sell solar power back to the grid in Lafayette?